NoahWright87/NoahWrightDev/_pages/long-resume.md

 For the brief version, [download my resume](/assets/files/NoahWrightResume.pdf).
 If you want more details, that's what this page is for.

 # Work History
+## Google
-## Google | Mar 2022 - Present
+March 2022 - Present
+{: .text-right}

 - *Just getting started, details to come!*

-## 689th Network Operations Squadron, USAF Reserves | Mar 2020 - Present
+## 689th Network Operations Squadron, USAF Reserves
+March 2020 - Present
+{: .text-right}

 > All that great Air Force taste with 90% less time on duty!
 Plus, I still get to wear that sweet uniform. 😎

 I had gained so much from the Air Force in my 9 years of Active Duty, so I did not want to completely leave.
 Thus, I half-quit by switching over to the Reserves.
 This let me stick around where I met my wife but still reap some of the benefits of being an Airman.